shazz/shazz.github.io/content/blog/antiviruses/uvk/uvk.md

 ![photo]({attach}uvk_photo_12.png)

+### Vaccine

+This antivirus has its own vaccine.

+## Virus Test

+* **ACA**

+* **Macumba 3.3**

+* **Merlin's Mad**

+* **Non-Executable EICAR Virus**

+* **Oli**

+### Test results

+1. **UVK** correctly identified the ACA virus.

+2. **UVK** correctly identified the Macumba 3.3 virus.

+3. **UVK** correctly identified the Merlin's Mad virus.

+4. **UVK** said it is a boot sector that uses Magic Word.

+5. **UVK** correctly identified the OLI virus.

-## In conclusion
+### In conclusion

 UVK is a good antivirus that recognizes more viruses than other antiviruses, but it is weak against new viruses.
 As was the case with some virus variants, it can make mistakes due to the slightest change in the virus code, and this is its weakness.
 The virus itself was updated over 17 years and was possibly the most popular on the market.
-For the large number of viruses it can recognize, I give this antivirus a rating of 8/10.
+For the large number of viruses it can recognize, I give this antivirus a rating of 8,5/10.
 It also contains documents with entries for all viruses, and the author released his own book dedicated to viruses (recommended reading!).